bagit-profiles/bagit-profiles-specification/aptrust-changes/README.md

 Including bagit.txt in the `Tags` list simplifies the work of the bagger and the validator by including all requirements in a single place.

-The examples also include a `Default-Value` attribute in tag definitions.
+The examples also include a `defaultValue` attribute in tag definitions (such as the definition for the Storage-Option tag in the sample called aptrust-bagit-profile.json).
 DART uses this internally when creating bags.
 APTrust is not asking for this to be part of a future BagIt profile spec.